LennartTro/EnviroBotics-Docs/docs/tutorials/start simulation.md

 ---

 ## Step 4 - Run GazeboSim inside Docker
-Start a new terminal and enter the running docker container (doesn't matter where you open your terminal):
+Start a new terminal and enter the running docker container.
+It doesn't matter where you open your terminal - with that command you will jump into the container you started before:
 ```bash
 sudo docker exec -it blueboat_sitl /bin/bash
 ```